 Table 1.
-Average values for Phospholipid Fatty Acid (PLFA) for no-tilled cover crop (NT+CC) plots at Werling in 2015 and 2016 as well as the neighbor in 2016.
+Average values for Phospholipid Fatty Acid (PLFA) for cover/no-till (NT+CC) and no cover/no-till (NT) treatments in 2015 and for cover/strip-till (ST+CC) and no cover/ strip-till (ST) in 2016 at the Shuter farmer site.
 PLFA tests in 2015 were analyzed by Ward Laboratories and measured in ng/g while in 2016, PLFA tests were analyzed at the Missouri Soil Health Assessment Center and measured in nmol/g.
 Statistical differences within pairs of treatments are indicated as significant at <0.01 by \\\, at <0.05 by \\ and at <0.10 at \.
-Measurements in italics are calculations within commercial tests purported to be indicators of over-all soil health.
+Measurements in italics are calculations within commercial tests purported to be indicators of overall soil health.
 NOTE: Different units and labs between the two years, make direct comparisons between 2015 and 2016 impossible, except for Diversity Index and Fungi:Bacteria Ratio.